 I’ve got a nice, in-depth review on this bag here, but if you’re looking for my brief thoughts — here goes.
 I have tried several bags and have never been completely happy with any of them.
 There were always several issues that ruined the product for me and had me hunting for alternatives.
 This pack from Incase is the closest I’ve come to being 100% happy.
 Aside from trying to get the bag on while wearing winter jackets and fitting things into the tripod straps on the side, I love every aspect of this bag.
 There’s plenty of space, it has easy access to my camera, and it is comfortable to wear for long periods of time.
 Read my full review…

-I carry this mini tripod with me everywhere!
-It’s so small that it can fit in my pocket, so I can set up a balanced, sturdy shot within seconds no matter where I am.
+Unfortunately, I managed to lose this tripod while in Thailand.
+However, I’ll probably end up getting another, so I’ve kept it on this list.
+I used to carry this mini tripod with me everywhere!
+It’s small enough to fit in my pocket, so I can set up a balanced, sturdy shot within seconds no matter where I am.
 You will need a flat surface in most cases for this to stand up properly, but in a pinch you can get creative.
-It’s solid enough to support my camera and heaviest lens without issue.
-Highly recommend this for everyone to own.
+It’s solid enough to support my D7100 with most of my lenses.
+However, it does struggle with my heavier lens (the Tokina).
+I highly recommend this for everyone to own!

 I can’t tell you exactly how many lens caps I’ve lost over the years, but it has been way too many.
 While my jeans pocket served me well, it isn’t very comfortable to sit down on a lens cap you forgot was there.
 Not to mention, the caps somehow find there way out of the pocket and lost forever.
 This lens cap slip attaches directly to the shoulder strap of my bag, allowing me to quickly place my lens cap safely away.
 It fits every lens cap I have, so unless you are working with some major glass, you should be fine.